 TLS 1.3 is the latest TLS version in use for encryption.
 It overcame several security flaws that have shadowed secure communication processes for web traffic.
 Several TLS vulnerabilities (security flaws) relate to RSA key transport not providing forward secrecy, BEAST and Lucky13 attacks with CBC mode ciphers usage, insecure RC4 stream ciphers, FREAK and Logjam attacks.

-You can utilise this SSL labs tool to assess the SSL/TLS versions and detailed output about any website here.
+You can use this SSL labs tool to assess the SSL/TLS versions and detailed output about any website.

 To check the SSL/TLS versions supported by your browser, you can use this tool by visiting the website.